 GCE A Level Psychology

-1 year for AS, 2 years for A level.
-2 examined units make up the AS level and 3 examined units are required for the full A level qualification.
+Two years for A level; 3 examined units are required for the full A level qualification.

 AQA Specification A. Further details are available from the AQA website.